Living with tinnitus: an online guide

 Learning to live with tinnitus

 While there is no simple cure-all for tinnitus, there are a number of ways that its effects can be lessened and the condition improved.
-At Action Hearing Loss, you’ll find an excellent series of resources that can help you cope with tinnitus, including a guide to the variety of treatments on offer and also hints and tips for managing the condition.
+At RNID, you’ll find an excellent series of resources that can help you cope with tinnitus, including a guide to the variety of treatments on offer and also hints and tips for managing the condition.
 The British Tinnitus Association has also put together an extremely useful collection of tinnitus support resources, including forums where you can talk to other sufferers and a list of reliable sources of information and publications.

 Another very useful resource is this list of common tinnitus myths, collected by the team at Hearing Link.
 There is a lot of misinformation about tinnitus available and this list attempts to dispel some of the more spurious claims.
 For example, many people believe that caffeine can adversely affect the condition but this is not the case.